krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - You get automatic high availability as well.
   - The only real limitations of the NAT gateway are things like you can't use it as a bastion host, but you should probably separate that into a different instance anyway.
   - There are also no security groups with a NAT gateway, whereas there are with a NAT instance.
+  - NAT gateway is deployed inside a subnet and it can scale only inside that subnet.
+For fault tolerance, it is recommended that you deploy one NAT gateway per availability zone

 EC2 instance lifecycle:
 - __Stopping__: